ananthsethuraman/tsne/README.md

 We are familiar with maps (or atlases or charts).
 A map represents continents, countries and the like as two-dimensional figures.

-A continent, or a country have a three-dimensional topography.
+Recall that a continent, or a country, has a three-dimensional topography.
-For example, in the US, think to yourself how high the Rocky Mountains are, and how deep the Grand Canyon is.
+For example, in the US, the Rocky Mountains are very high, and the Grand Canyon very deep.
 That should convince you that the US (or for that matter any country) is a three-dimensional geometrical figure.
-But on a map, the US is a two-dimensional gemetrical figure.
+But on a map, the US (or any country) is a two-dimensional gemetrical figure.

 That is a good example of visualization.
+Visualization means depicting a geometrical figure that is not two-dimensional as two-dimensional, then drawing this two-dimensional depiction on paper, or on a computer screen.

 ## Mathematical Statement of the Visualization Problem